cityofaustin/coa-forms/README.md

 + `staging.env` contains environment variables for the staging deployment of the "master" branch.
 + `prod.env` contains environment variables for the deployed production branch.

+These are the basic environment variables that should be in every form:
 #### AWS
 + DEPLOYMENT_BUCKET: s3 deployment bucket for a particular stage
 + DEPLOYMENT_PATH_EN: Deployment path for English build